Theoretical Study of Elastic Far-Field Decay from Dislocations in Multilattices: Proofs: Regularity

+In this section we prove the regularity result, Theorem \ref{decay_thm}.
 The main idea of proving Theorem~\ref{decay_thm} is to show that $\bm{u}^\infty$ solves a linearized problem whose Green's function may be estimated in terms of existing Green's function estimates developed in~\cite{olsonOrtner2016} for point defects in multilattices.
 The residual terms found in this linearization process are estimated in close analogy to~\cite{Ehrlacher2013}, and then the two estimates are combined to yield the theorem.
 It is with this breakdown in mind that we split this section into separate subsections.
 In Section~\ref{lin_res}, we derive the linearized problem and corresponding estimates on the residual; in Section~\ref{greeny} we recall the needed properties of the Green's function (matrix).
 Finally, in Section~\ref{pure_analysis}, we combine these results in a ``pure'' analysis problem to derive the estimates~\eqref{decay1}.